Awesome-Aasim/CatMan/README.md

 # CatMan
 A robust JavaScript category manager for MediaWiki wikis.
 Nya nya!

-Largely a work in progress, when complete, it will allow for modification of categories on a variety of different platforms without any of the fluff HotCat currently has.
+Largely a work in progress, when complete, it will allow for modification of categories on a variety of different platforms and skins.

 ## Contributing